Oregon Boat Registration Fees, OSMB Renewal & Title Rules (2026)

 Must Register

-All motorboats and sailboats 12 feet and longer must be titled and registered in Oregon, even when moored.
-Any vessel using a motor, regardless of length, requires registration.
+All motorboats must be registered in Oregon, regardless of length.
+Sailboats 12 feet and longer must also be titled and registered, even when moored.

 Exemptions